Pharmr/legal/privacy-policy.md

 ### 14. Contact Information

-To ask questions or comment or register a complaint about this privacy policy and our privacy practices, contact us at admin@mps.health.
+To ask questions or comment or register a complaint about this privacy policy and our privacy practices, contact us at support@clinic.dev.